Puzzle Pieces is published by Paper Nautilus.

-Like the identities he addresses in each of his essays, Bernard Grant’s Puzzle Pieces is full of shifts and movement.
+Like the identities they addresses in each of their essays, Bernard Grant’s Puzzle Pieces is full of shifts and movement.
 Whether he’s looking at gender, race, class, or ability, Grant uses language in an honest and fierce way to engage with the intricacies of his life.
 This, in turn, reveals the complexities of what it means to be alive.
 With impressive precision, Grant’s writing does more than tell a story, but creates a powerful experience that becomes a part of the reader’s life.

 Puzzle Pieces by Bernard Grant is as intimate in voice as it is oceanic in scope.
 The work thrives in paradox with short-form essays that speak to what is timeless and what is current in the same breath.
 How is it possible to plumb the human heart, the physical body, and the cultural landscape in a single, slender volume?
 I don’t know how, but I know this writer has done it, with linguistic grace and emotional authenticity.